AMR-/Conservative-Q-Improvement/Readme.md

 ## Installation

 CQI currently only works with Python 3.6 and is hosted on TestPyPI.
-To install it, run the following command
+To install it, first install `ray` and `Cython` using `pip` and then run

     pip install -i https://test.pypi.org/simple/ cqi-rl